thelgevold/remote-builder/README.md

 This is a POC repo for remote Bazel builds with docker.

-The project uses BuildFarm to run a remote build of an Angular application.
+The project uses BuildFarm to run a remote build of an Angular application and a React application.

-Each container installs Ubuntu with the latest version of Bazel.
+Each container installs Ubuntu:rbe with the latest version of Bazel.

-The Angular source code is shared between the host computer and Docker container as a volume.

 Instructions: